D3Engineering/d3-jetson-bsp/doc/D3-Jetson-NX-Carrier-Bringup.md

                      9 |10     5 | 6     1 | 2
 ```

-## Appendix A. Nvidia Library Installation
+## Appendix A. NVIDIA Library Installation

-When installing Nvidia Libraries through SDKManager, it has been seen that
+When installing NVIDIA Libraries through SDKManager, it has been seen that
 there is inadequate space on eMMC SoMs.
 This will also be an issue if
 a 16GB SD Card is used on a micro SD SoM.